 - Take Advantage of GIFs

 Gen Z love to communicate via images.
 They often replace text with emojis and GIFS.
 It’s a part of their everyday language.
 As a business trying to successfully market to Gen Z, you need to understand this language to better reach your target.
-These “bite sized” animated graphics a perfect attention grabber that can visually cut through the abundance of text.
-Get creative and make the GIFs funny and memorable, your audences will be more likely to stop and listen to what you have to say.
+These “byte-sized” animated graphics a perfect attention grabber that can visually cut through the abundance of text.
+Get creative and make the GIFs funny and memorable, your audiences will be more likely to stop and listen to what you have to say.

 - Be Mobile-Friendly

 These days, having a beautiful website alone isn’t enough.
 Businesses need to make sure that their websites are responsive and easily accessible on all devices including laptops, desktops, tablets and especially phones.
 A site that loads slowly or is too hard to navigate will quickly lose attention.
 Gen Z expects things, not only to work, but to work instantly, so bear this in mind when designing your mobile website.